percona/percona-postgresql-operator/source/gke.rst

       $ kubectl apply -f deploy/pguser-secret.yaml
       $ kubectl apply -f deploy/cr.yaml

    Creation process will take some time.
-The process is over when both operator and replica set pod have reached their Running status:
+The process is over when operator and PostgreSQL pods have reached their Running status:

    .. code:: bash